lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    + **Psychotherapy (PSY)**: What would happen over the next two years if we made no new decisions in our team?
 How many patients are current receiving an evidence-based dose of PSY by our team?
 Is there a way to increase the number of PSY patients who complete and graduate without compromising new patient wait times?

    + **Aggregate (AGG)**: We may lose staff in the near future.
-To prepare to manage this situation, we want to understand how well we are managing our current patient needs across services.
-What would happen if we made no new decisions or changes in our team?
+To prepare to manage this situation, we want to understand how well we are managing our current patient needs across services at our current staffing levels.
+We want to know what would happen if we made no new decisions or changes in our team?

    + **Measurement-based Stepped Care for Suicide Prevention (SP)**: What if we made no new decisions in our team?